Welcome to the Office of Graduate Studies in the Dietrich School of Arts and Sciences.

-Graduate education is central to the academic mission of the University of Pittsburgh and our graduate students are at the core of the Dietrich School’s excellence in research and education.
+Graduate education is central to the academic mission of the University of Pittsburgh and our graduate students are at the core of the Dietrich School’s diverse and inclusive excellence in research and education.
 The Dietrich School offers more than 50 graduate degrees ranging across the natural sciences, social sciences, and arts and humanities, including joint degrees with the Schools of Medicine and Law as well as Carnegie Mellon University.
-Interdisciplinary certificate programs and numerous interdisciplinary units promote research across departmental boundaries.
+Interdisciplinary certificate programs and numerous interdisciplinary units promote research and creative activity across departmental boundaries.

 Each year, we attract the most promising students to join our diverse and dynamic scholarly and educational community of some 1,350 graduate students dedicated to the pursuit of research and knowledge that will contribute to improving lives in our region, the country, and the world.

 Our faculty and programs educate and support our graduate students as emerging scholars, teachers, and mentors.
 We prepare them to become tomorrow’s disciplinary and interdisciplinary leaders advancing knowledge, driving innovation, and contributing to the resolution of complex regional, national, and global problems.
 This requires maintaining a welcoming, inclusive, respectful environment of students and faculty from diverse backgrounds and perspectives and with diverse intellectual interests.